virgilvox/octoblu_tutorials/microblu/README.md

 Open a serial monitor to 9600 Baudrate and check that you're connected (this may take a minute)

-It it does, we're all good.
+If it connects, we're all good.
 Open microblu_cc3000 example at File->Examples->microblu_mqtt.

-Follow the "Configuring your Code" section above.
+**Follow the "Configuring your Code" section above. **

 Don't forget to change out your pins and wifi or other networking credentials here too.